-And because capacitance and $(dV_i/dt)^2$ are also positive, the right hand side of the equation can never be positive--energy never increases.
+And because capacitance and $(dV_i/dt)^2$ are also positive, and given the minus sign, the right hand side of the equation can never be positive--energy never increases.
 Further, we can see that stable points, i.e. where dE/dt is zero, correspond to attractors in state space.
 Mathematically, we have: